Innovation

 Figure 1

-I am especially interested in modeling how technology makes profound changes to the rules of the game, not just marginal changes in some parameters; So not, say, residual stochastic shocks (in the “Real Business Cycle” models), or as the slope of a marginal cost of production curve (in textbook microeconomics).
+I am especially interested in modeling how technology makes profound changes to the rules of the game, not just marginal changes in some parameters; so not, say, residual stochastic shocks (in the “Real Business Cycle” models), or as the slope of a marginal cost of production curve (in textbook microeconomics).
 That is, technological innovation that leads to a qualitative, rather than incremental, change in the state of play — respecting that a lot of marginal changes might indeed lead to major qualitative changes.

 In recognition of that emphasis, I briefly called this entry “disruptive technology” instead of mere “innovation”, but then I felt like a TED speaker and woke up sweating in the night and changed it.